wp-plugins/nextgen-facebook/readme.txt

 * Fixed the missing `og:site_name` meta tag (the retrieved option name was incorrect).
 * Added a check for duplicate Open Graph tags from the Slick Social Share Buttons plugin.
+* Moved a few more internal variables into the $cf multi-dimensional array.

 = Version 6.13.0 =